-As a teacher or educator, you’re probably used to using an overhead, maybe a projection from your computer, or even teaching kids how to use a tablet or computer for a research project.
-And maybe you’ve seen that your students respond better when you use something visual to entertain and educate.
+As a teacher or educator, you’re probably using visuals aids or a projection from your computer in the classroom.
+You might even be teaching students how to use a tablet or computer for a research project.

-So what can you do to incorporate this reality into your lesson plans, your teaching methods, and/or your classroom?
+So what can you do to incorporate more visual aids into your lesson plans, your teaching methods, and your classroom?

 When we say you can use infographics for pretty much anything (and any topic) in the classroom, you may be doubtful, but here are a just a few examples:

 For math lessons, use infographics to help display pertinent information on your classroom wall, in your students’ homework binders, or as part of a study sheet for a test.

 Also, you can use infographics to remind students of formulas, break down equations, or share statistical information in a more visually appealing way than reading out of a textbook.

 Infographics for English and Literature

 Reading and writing are areas where educators tend to avoid visuals during their classes.
 Yet this is where infographics could help students who struggle with reading comprehension or who don’t like the subject matter.

 Book reports, homework, plot and theme synopses, and even word breakdowns and definitions can be presented in an infographic format.